 Explanation:At some point during an experiment like this, I review with my children that baking soda and vinegar react to make the explosion.
 Older children can understand that baking soda is a base and vinegar is an acid and mixing acids and bases makes a reaction.
 They can also base their experiments in Step 4 on this knowledge.
 My children are old enough to know that some things react when you mix them together.

 UPDATE: Need glitter?
 Here is an Amazon affiliate link for your convenience!
-You never pay more when you click through an affiliate link, but we do receive a small commission for referring you:

 I may share at any of these parties!